conduktor/conduktor-docs/docs/platform/navigation/settings/audit-log.md

 ![Admin Audit](assets/admin-audit.png)

-Click on an event in the audit log to exposes event-specific metadata.
+Click on an event in the audit log to expose event-specific metadata.
 Here's an example of an audit event for a new connector which can include metadata such as custom tags, the cluster, connector name and its ID.

 ![Admin Audit Event](assets/audit-log-inspect.png)

-Audit log events are also exported to a Kafka topic once configured with the correct [environment variables](docs/platform/get-started/configuration/env-variables.md#auditlog-export-properties), allowing you to leverage the benefits of Conduktor when finding a message.
+Once configured with the correct [environment variables](docs/platform/get-started/configuration/env-variables.md#auditlog-export-properties), audit log events are also exported to a Kafka topic, allowing you to leverage the benefits of Conduktor when finding a message.
 ![kafka message audit log](assets/audit-log-kafka-message.png)

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';